Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 65 of 82 games this season, Boston and its opponents have combined to score more than 214.5 points.
+- Boston has played 62 games this season that finished with a combined score above 216.5 points.

-- Boston's games this year have an average total of 229.4, 14.9 more points than this matchup's over/under.
+- The average over/under for Boston's contests this season is 229.4, 12.9 more points than this game's total.

 Celtics vs Heat Additional Info